aferust/itsdangerous-d/README.md

 # itsdangerous-d

 D port of the [itsdangerous](https://github.com/pallets/itsdangerous) Python library.

-## Disclaimer
-Although initial tests are OK, more tests are needed.
-Please do not use for production yet.
-Or please make your own tests and make PRs if needed.
+Create, sign, and verify JSON Web Tokens (JWT) and more.

 ## Some example usages
 ```d